vapor-community/HTMLKit/README.md

 Let's get started with the two main protocols to know.

-- `TemplateBuilder`: This is a protocol making it easy to render HTML views by giving you access to a lot of helper functions.
-- `ContextualTemplate`: This is a protocol conforms to `TemplateBuilder` but also needs a `Context` to render.
+- `ContextualTemplate`: This is a protocol making it easy to render HTML views by giving you access to a lot of helper functions.
+But this needs a `Context` to render.
 This could be a struct, protocol etc.
-- `StaticView`: This is a protocol conforms to `TemplateBuilder` but needs no `Context` to render.
+- `StaticView`: This is a protocol conforms to `ContextualTemplate` but needs no `Context` to render.

 When creating a view, it is recommend to use either `StaticView` of `ContextualTemplate`, since the `HTMLRenderer` has functions that is tailored for these two protocols.